columnar-tech/adbc-quickstarts/go/flightsql/dremio/README.md

 limitations under the License.
 -->

-# Connecting Go and Arrow Flight SQL with ADBC
+# Connecting Go and Dremio with ADBC

 ## Instructions

-This example uses [Dremio](https://www.dremio.com/), but other open source tools and vendor products that support Arrow Flight SQL will also work with this driver.
+This example uses [Dremio](https://www.dremio.com/), a data lakehouse platform that supports Arrow Flight SQL.

 > [!TIP]
 > If you already have a Dremio instance running, skip the steps to set up Dremio.